tucker-bin/noctua-forest/my-rhyme-app/README.md

   - This tool is for educational, personal, and non-commercial analysis only.
 - Users must agree to the [Terms of Service](src/components/TermsOfService.tsx) and [Privacy Policy](src/components/PrivacyPolicy.tsx) during sign-up.

+**Note:** All components that use `useUsage` must be rendered within a `UsageProvider`.
+This is required for the app to function correctly.

 ---

 ## 👑 Admin Instructions